 You sauté sliced onions, minced garlic and pepper slices, add chopped tomatoes (fresh or canned diced tomatoes) and spices and cook the sauce to reduce it to almost thick stew.
 Make some small wells into the stew for the eggs, crack the eggs and try and fill the wells, one egg at a time to the stew and cook over low heat.

-This morning we are heading to Algeria with a scrumptious, vibrant and full of flavors traditional breakfast dish – Eggs baked in aromatic spicy tomato sauce, called Shakshuka.
-Traditionally this dish is made with chunky, spiced tomato sauce.
-I really love the richness of this dish, the full flavored red pepper with the tomato juices, and the gooey baked eggs.
+I really love the richness of this dish, the full flavored red pepper with the tomato juices and the gooey baked eggs.

-I have used some organic grape tomatoes to get that sweet flavor and have less juice in the same time.
-Shakshuka is supposed to be a dry, not watery dish so these grape tomatoes are really a perfect match.
+I have used some grape tomatoes to get that sweet, intense flavor and have less juice at the same time.
+Shakshuka is supposed to be a dry, thick like a stew, not watery dish so these grape tomatoes are really a perfect match.